Amber Middlemiss, MBACP (Accred)

 How can Counselling help?

-I always value and affirm the experience of the client, and I am also prepared to offer a different viewpoint, to challenge ways of thinking and sometimes use and teach techniques such as Mindfulness, Cognitive Behavioural Therapy and Art Therapy.
-This approach has been effective over my twelve years of experience working with relationship and family issues, anxiety, depression, abuse, low self-esteem, terminal illness, bereavement, spirituality and many other types of problem.
+I will always value and affirm your experience, and I am also prepared to offer a different viewpoint, to challenge your ways of thinking and to use and teach techniques such as Mindfulness, Cognitive Behavioural Therapy and Art Therapy if appropriate.
+This combined approach has been effective over my fourteen years of experience working with anxiety, depression, abuse, low self-esteem, terminal illness, bereavement, spirituality, relationship issues and many other types of problem.

 How do I work?

-I see the process as a shared endeavour with the client taking the lead with regard to content and direction, and me providing support, companionship and a fresh outlook embedded in my extensive training and experience working with a wide variety of issues, and with people who may simply feel down, confused or as if they have 'lost their way'.
+I see the process as a shared endeavour you taking the lead with regard to content.
+I provide support, companionship and a fresh outlook embedded in my extensive training and experience working with a wide variety of issues in a GP practice, a bereavement charity, and in private practice.

 I am compassionate and caring whilst also able to hold firm professional and ethical boundaries, and confidentiality and discretion are at the heart of my practice.
 I offer a safe, therapeutic space for you to work through whatever you wish, no matter what you choose to reveal and regardless of age, gender, sexuality, ethnicity, life experience, spirituality or disability.